SEO services cost

 How much does SEO cost?

 SEO is a fluid business model, and as a result, there is no hard and fast cost.
-SEO is not as simple as writing an agency a cheque for £5,000 and landing at the top of Google’s front page overnight.
+SEO is not as simple as paying an agency an agreed amount and landing at the top of Google’s front page overnight.
 If a business tries to convince you otherwise, walk away from the negotiating table at once.

 That is not a helpful answer when you’re attempting to set up a digital marketing budget, though.
 Let’s review what a typical business should spend on SEO if they hope to see a genuine ROI.